 MBA Careers in Technology

-The intersection of business, technology and advanced analytics that is woven into the fabric of the Tepper MBA program equips our students with the skills they need to be successful in the tech industry.
+The intersection of business, technology, and advanced analytics that is woven into the fabric of the Tepper MBA program equips our students with the skills they need to be successful in the tech industry.

-Carnegie Mellon University’s outstanding programs in the STEM fields combined with a strong campus culture of interdisciplinary collaboration provide our Tepper MBA with easy access to CMU's technology community — home to world-renowned programs in computer science, robotics and cybersecurity.
+Carnegie Mellon University’s outstanding programs in the STEM fields combined with a strong campus culture of interdisciplinary collaboration provide our Tepper MBA with easy access to CMU's technology community — home to world-renowned programs in computer science, robotics, and cybersecurity.

 Tech companies recognize the value and relevance of a Tepper School education and target our students for leadership positions.
-Within the tech industry, common job functions include product management, operations management, general management, product marketing and finance.
+Within the tech industry, common job functions include product management, operations management, general management, product marketing, and finance.

-Hear a Tepper School alumna share her recruiting story.
+Hear Karin share her recruiting story.